Parañaque Science High School: Uniforms

 The school uniforms for the junior high school uniforms are navy blue and web color royal blue in color.
 For the male junior high school uniform, the uniform consists of a web color royal blue short-sleeved button-up shirt with a left chest pocket and school logo sewn onto it and navy blue slacks.
 The female junior high school uniform consists of a web color royal blue blouse with the school logo sewn on the left collar, navy blue bowtie, and skirt.
 The senior high school uniforms are different since white and navy blue are used as colors for the uniform and the school logo is no longer sewn into the uniforms.
 For the male senior high school uniform, the uniform consists of a white short-sleeved button-up shirt with a left chest pocket and school logo sewn onto it and navy blue trim, navy blue necktie, black slacks.
 On the other hand, for the female senior high school uniform, the uniform consists of a white blouse with a navy blue trim, navy blue bowtie, and navy blue pencil skirt.
 Black shoes are worn for the ordinary school uniforms.

 For the junior high school Physical Education uniform, the uniform is a unisex uniform that consists of a web color royal blue cotton shirt and navy blue jogging pants.
 The senior high school Physical Education uniform is similar to the junior high school uniform however the shirt is white in color.

-School Organizations
+School organizations

+Publications and Media

 The main school paper of the school is called The Momentum.
-The paper has a separate English and Filipino writing staff.
+The paper has separate English and Filipino writing staff, held by young journalism students.
+It establishes and concludes all known ParSci-related activities such as competitions (division, regional, nationals), curriculum-based activities, sports/intramurals, etc.

+The student body/organization is called the PSHS Supreme Secondary Learner Government.
+It condones the same purpose of The Momentum, but primarily focuses on club-related events and regulatory prospects; Student guidelines and policies.

+Clubs

+The school has a variety of clubs with each of their respective roles and activities related to them, ranging from literary to kinesthetic-based activities.
+A few major clubs consists of;